Curriculum and Activities Focused on New Mexico and the Southwest

 Climate Change Activities

 New Mexico teachers of 4-12th grade students are eligible to participate in the Climate Innovation Challenge organized by CAVU in Santa Fe.
-Participating teachers receive curriculum, training, and supplemental classroom support to guide students through the development of a project focused on climate change adaption and then produce a video about their project.
+Participating teachers receive curriculum, training, and supplemental classroom support to guide students through the development of a project focused on climate change adaptation and then produce a video about their project.
 Students compete in a student showcase, and students with the winning projects receive cash prizes and other awards.
 The associated curriculum is aligned to the Next Generation Science Standards.

 The USDA Southwest Climate Hub education materials, developed by the Asombro Institute for Science Education, include several units for 6th-12th graders that are aligned to the Next Generation Science Standards and Common Core State Standards.
 Within each unit, the lessons can be conducted in sequence as a module, or they can be completed individually as standalone lessons.
 The lessons teach current climate research through fun, hands-on activities that require only minimal, inexpensive materials.
 There are many free resources online for each lesson, including educator guides with step-by-step instructions, handouts with answer keys, and slide presentations.
 These rigorous activities have been thoroughly tested with students and reviewed by educators and scientists.